Mtsoukis/Mtsoukis/README.md

 Hi, I'm Marios.

 This is my GitHub where I plan on sharing projects, notes, thoughts, coursework and works in progress.
-I mostly use Julia where possible, but ocassionally use Python, Matlab, R, STATA.
+I mostly use R for statistical analysis, Python for OCR and image/ text processing, and Julia for computation.

 **I am currently working on:**
 Replicating the model from "Trade and Domestic Distortions: The Case of Informality" in Julia.